bergos/thd-plv2/quirin.md

 ## ROS2 Concepts

 ROS stands for "Robot Operating System" and is a set of software libraries and tools for building robot applications.
 To put it more simply, ROS2 allows you to control the robot and determine how the robot will interact with its environment under certain circumstances.
 For example, using ROS2 you can get data from sensors that are attached to the robot and with this data, you can then write a python script to program the robot to behave in a specific way for specific data values.
 To understand how this works you need to understand two important concepts of ROS2: Nodes and Topics.
 Nodes and Topics work hand in hand and therefore you have to understand both.
-I will start with ROS2 Nodes: One ROS2 Node is responsible for handling one component of the robot, for example, the sensor.
+I will start with ROS2 Nodes: One ROS2 Node should be responsible for handling one component of the robot, for example, the sensor.
+This helps you modularise your code.
 Therefore it is logical to assume that you need multiple Nodes to be able to control any part of the robot.
 Now, these Nodes can send messages that contain data to other Nodes, allowing the individual parts of the robot to communicate with each other.
 This works based on the Publisher-Subscriber principle.
 Nodes that send messages to other nodes are Publishers, Nodes that receive data from other Nodes are called subscribers.
 A node can also be a subscriber and publisher at the same time.
 A good analogy is newspaper subscriptions: People subscribe to certain magazines or newspapers to receive them regularly, which makes them subscribers.
 The newspaper company that is printing them and sending them out is the publisher.
 Now, these messages the nodes are publishing do not go directly to the respective subscriber nodes.
 Instead they go to Topics.
 Topics are responsible for exchanging messages between Nodes and making sure that the right message goes to the right Node.
-For example: A publisher Node has two Nodes that are subscribed to it.
+A Node can also send messages to multiple Topics.
+An example: A publisher Node has two Nodes that are subscribed to it.
 The publisher Node now does not directly send the messages to the two subscriber Nodes, but instead sends it to a Topic which then distributes the message to the two subscriber Nodes.
 Coming back to the newspaper analogy: The newspaper company does not directly deliver the magazines or newspaper to each individual customer, but instead gives it to a post office, which in this case would be the Topic, and this Post office then distributes the newspapers to all the subscribed customers.

 ![nodes_topics](_static/nodes_topics.svg)